core-wg/core-problem-details/draft-ietf-core-problem-details.md

 3).
 Both the language tag and the arbitrary string can optionally be annotated with CBOR tags; this is not shown in the CDDL below.

-The optional third element, if present, is a Boolean value that indicates a direction: `false` for "ltr" direction, `true` for "rtl" direction.
-If the third element is absent, no indication is made about the direction; it can be explicitly given as `null` to express the same while overriding any context that might be considered applying to this element.
+The optional third element, if present, represents a Boolean value that indicates a direction, as follows:

+- `false`: left-to-right direction ("ltr").
+  The text is expected to be displayed with left-to-right base direction if standalone, and isolated with left-to-right direction (as if enclosed in LRI ...
+PDI or equivalent, see {{-bidi}}) in the context of a longer string or text.
+- `true`: right-to-left direction ("rtl").
+  The text is expected to be displayed with right-to-left base direction if standalone, and isolated with right-to-left direction (as if enclosed in RLI ...
+PDI or equivalent, see {{-bidi}}) in the context of a longer string or text.
+- absent: no indication is made about the direction ("auto").
+  An (explicit) value of `null` can be given to indicate that no indication is made about the direction, and that any directionality context applying to this element (e.g., base directionality information for an entire CBOR message or part thereof) is to be ignored.

 Note that the proper processing of Language and Direction Metadata is an active area of investigation; the reader is advised to consult ongoing standardization activities such as {{STRING-META}} when